 Once the storm is over, be sure the system is safe before starting up your heating and air conditioning system.
 To get started, make sure there are no signs of damage and clean any debris from around the system.
 Try to examine and confirm there is no noticeable harm to any of the refrigerant or electrical lines running from your air conditioner.
 Call 301-476-4577 for a system inspection if seems like there is any damage or flooding to the air conditioning.
 Once you’ve had the system checked by a technician to ensure safe operation, turn the heating and air conditioning system back on as soon as possible to help dry the home and restrict mold from getting into the system or ductwork.

-If there was any damage to your equipment, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Parker Pearce Service Experts Heating & Air Conditioning and find out about our Ultimate Protection Plan to help keep your heating and cooling system in working order all year long.
+If there was any damage to your equipment, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Parker Pearce Service Experts Heating & Air Conditioning and find out about our membership options to help keep your heating and cooling system in working order all year long.